 Our Glacier Loop ride is getting revamped for 2019, and we are very excited about the changes.
 The rides will be fantastic, offering the best that the Flathead Valley and Glacier National Park have to offer!
 Going to the Sun will still be the Queen stage, but we have added a few other local favorites.
-The trip will run from June 25-30th in 2019, and spots are going fast!
+The trip will run 2 trips; June 25-30th or July 8-13th.
 Montana is our home state and we love to show it off and share the experience.
 Each summer we look forward to spending time in the state that we know and love.
 Glacier National Park is a place that you can visit every year and the breathtaking beauty remains special after each visit.
 Our passion and intimate knowledge of the area makes for a truly unique experience.
 Feel free to contact us directly if you have any specific questions.
 The Glacier itinerary is also great for private groups if you have a group of friends looking for a fun adventure, then this could be for you!

 We will use two home bases for the trip.
 Our first 2 nights will be the Glacier Outdoor Center in West Glacier, a great location to start our journey.
 We will be staying in their West Glacier Lodge rooms and cabins and our Cycling House Chef will be cooking breakfast, lunch, and dinner out of their kitchen.
 One of the best parts is returning after a good days ride The Glacier Outdoor Center is a great location to spend an extra night or two before camp starts.
 Their lodge is only 2 miles from the West Glacier entrance to Glacier National Park which has some of the best hiking trails in the world.
 We can easily recommend some activities if you decide to spend a couple days in the area either before or after the trip, and Visit Montana is a great resource too.
 After our 2 nights in West Glacier, we will spend 3 nights in Whitefish.
 We will take the backroads from West Glacier to Whitefish and our vans will carry all the gear.
 Whitefish, Montana is nestled at the South end of Whitefish Lake and Whitefish Mountain Resort looms over the lake.
 The quaint downtown will be a fun place to explore in the afternoons but it might be hard to pull you off Whitefish lake.
 We will be staying in a large rental house on Whitefish Lake, that will be an amazing place to relax.
 The Cycling House chef will be doing the majority of the cooking, with an exception of a lunch out or two out on the town.
 The lodging and itinerary allow us to showcase the food that our Cycling House Chef passionately creates.
 There really is nothing better than sharing a meal in a relaxed environment after a great day on the bike.